riipandi/elementail/readme.md

 -   `apps/docs`: Component documentation site with Storybook
 -   `apps/website`: Marketing site of the project build with Next.js
+-   `packages/@elementail/core`: Core React components
--   `packages/@elementail/hooks`: Core React components
+-   `packages/@elementail/hooks`: Hooks React components
 -   `packages/@elementail/utils`: Shared React utilities
 -   `packages/shared-config`: Shared config and ESLint preset used throughout the Turborepo

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
-To install a dependency for the entire monorepo, use the `-W` workspaces flag with `yarn add`.
+To install a dependency for the entire monorepo, use the `-W` workspaces flag with `pnpm add`.

 This example sets up your `.gitignore` to exclude all generated files, other folders like `node_modules` used to store your dependencies.